day8/office-js-event-handler-memory-leak/README.md

-# Office-Addin-ContentApp-JS

-This repository contains the simplest Content Add-in that is possible to demonstrate that Content Add-ins effectively leak an alarming amount of memory for every single call to `Excel.run()`.

-This is reported as [office-js issue #1054](https://github.com/OfficeDev/office-js/issues/1054).
+This repo provides a minimal demonstration of [office-js issue #1054](https://github.com/OfficeDev/office-js/issues/1054).

-## Setup
+## To Show The Problem

 1. Open a command prompt as administrator.
 2. `CheckNetIsolation LoopbackExempt -a -n="microsoft.win32webviewhost_cw5n1h2txyewy"`